 During the recent budget announcement, George Osborne announced that from April 14th next year no stamp duty will be payable for shares that are listed on AIM and other so called "growth" markets (currently 0.5% duty on all markets).
 He also said that he was in consultation over the allowance of AIM shares into stocks and shares ISA, this has now been approved and will become allowable from 5th August this year.

-Until now the only AIM stocks that were allowable were those that were dual listed e.g. listed on both AIM and ASX http://www.asx.com.au/ or AIM and ISE http://www.ise.ie/
+Until now the only AIM stocks that were allowable were those that were dual listed e.g. listed on both AIM and ASX http://www.asx.com.au/ or AIM and ISE http://www.ise.ie/It is also worth bearing in mind that these share are not subject to inheritance tax, provided they have been held for at least two years.

 I am restricting my market listing to those in the UK as, for most small investors in this country that is where they choose to invest, even though the companies they invest in can also be listed on other global markets.